artsy/mobile/playbook.md

 ### Who is on the Mobile Practice?

-Current members of the Mobile Practice can be found on the [Artsy/Mobile](https://github.com/artsy.mobile) index of our GitHub repo.
+Current members of the Mobile Practice can be found on the [Artsy/Mobile](https://github.com/artsy/mobile) index of our GitHub repo.

 ### Onboarding

-Most of the general Artsy Developer information for onboarding is covered in [artsy/potential](https://github.com/artsy/potential#onboarding).
+Most of the general Artsy Developer information for onboarding is covered in [artsy/potential](https://github.com/artsy/potential#onboarding) (note to open source community: this is a private repo).
 Further below we have a section on code-signing.

 ### My first week